lungerja/per-site_cgcnn/README.md

-# Crystal Graph Convolutional Neural Networks
+# Per-Site Crystal Graph Convolutional Neural Networks

-This software package implements the Crystal Graph Convolutional Neural Networks (CGCNN) that takes an arbitary crystal structure to predict material properties.
+This software package is a fork of Crystal Graph Convolutional Neural Networks (CGCNN), which takes an arbitary crystal structure to predict material properties.
+Unlike the original repo, predictions for this fork are atomic properties rather than material properties.

 The package provides two major functions:

 - Train a CGCNN model with a customized dataset.
 - Predict material properties of new crystals with a pre-trained CGCNN model.

-The following paper describes the details of the CGCNN framework:
+The following paper describes the details of the original CGCNN framework:

 [Crystal Graph Convolutional Neural Networks for an Accurate and Interpretable Prediction of Material Properties](https://link.aps.org/doi/10.1103/PhysRevLett.120.145301)